pion/website/content/blog/dtls-one-three.md

 * **Authentication** - Confirm who you are communicating with
 * **Integrity** - Detect tampered or corrupted records

-To accomplish this, TLS standardized a handshake so two TLS peers can agree on a cipher and keying material.
+To accomplish this, TLS standardized a handshake so two TLS peers can agree on a cipher suite and keying material.
 DTLS extends and modifies the TLS handshake so it can work over a lossy protocol.

 If you are curious about deeper details on the protocol, see [WebRTC for the Curious - Securing](https://webrtcforthecurious.com/docs/04-securing/).